 Some of us get so used to practicing alone and plugging away at beats, fills and other skills.
 While it’s good to be focused, we don’t usually listen to anything but ourselves.
-Until we are shown how, there usually isn’t much in our practice dedicated to musical listening.
-There are however, a lot of things that you can do in your practicing to help you strengthen your listening skills.
+Until we are shown how, there isn’t much in our practice dedicated to musical listening.
+There are however, a lot of things that you can do when you practice with music to help you strengthen your listening skills.
 I’ll also tell you a few ways that you can train yourself to split your attention between your drumming and something else.
-Working these concepts into your practice routine will make you a better listener in a musical situation with other people.
+Working these concepts into your practice with music will make you a better listener in a musical situation with other people.

 Grow Your Repertoire